 Kelsey Ramsden, MBA ’04

 Twice named Canada’s top female entrepreneur by PROFIT Magazine, Kelsey Ramsden has founded and scaled businesses in civil construction and real estate.
 She hosts a podcast and speaks globally on the subject of innovation and how to futureproof you and your business.
 A mother of three and a cancer survivor, her grit and determination has helped her to build businesses in Canada and the Caribbean.
-She is author of the new book, Surviving Your Success.
+She is author of the new book, Success Hangover.

 About the Moderators